91麻豆天美直播

 Terri: So for the person that does travel abroad and comes back with any kind of unique symptoms, specifically a fever or chills, I would strongly encourage them to see a travel medicine expert, whether it's at the University of Utah or abroad.

 There is a organization called ISTM, which stands for the International Society of Tropical Medicine, and they list all travel medicine providers.
 And this is important because if somebody with a fever goes into maybe the urgent care, or the ER, or primary care doc, and they don't tell them that they've been traveling, they might get diagnosed with a viral infection where they could have malaria, for example, which can be deadly.
+Just wanted to reinforce that piece.

 Social Traveling

-And so we collected data on where they were going, how long they were staying for, and where they were traveling to meet these fiancés and realized that this was a special population that was at higher risk for problems than other travelers.
+And so we collected data on where they were going, how long they were staying for, and where they were traveling to meet these fianc茅s and realized that this was a special population that was at higher risk for problems than other travelers.

 Terri: We felt like it was more risky for the women traveling because they would usually have open-ended itinerary and plan to stay with their future husband and the family of the husband, whereas the men that were traveling planned a closed-end trip with the intent to bring the bride back to United States and get married here.
 And that seemed safer.